No-Code Automation

 This is probably the single highest-impact section in this entire guide.
 Automation gives you leverage.
 One hour of setup saves you ten minutes every day forever.
 That's 60 hours a year.
 Do it once and benefit repeatedly.

-What No-Code Automation Actually Does {#what-no-code-automation-does}
+What No-Code Automation Actually Does

 Traditional automation requires writing code.
 No-code automation gives you a visual interface or natural language commands to connect apps.